When Is the Best Time to Take Newborn Photos? | San Jose & Bay Area Newborn Photographer

 • allowing more time for settling

-• working with the baby’s natural positions
+• working with your baby’s natural positions

-• focusing on comfort over perfection
+• focusing on comfort instead of perfection

-These sessions can still produce:
+These sessions can still create:

 👉 soft